11 Customer Acquisition Strategies For Your eCommerce Business

 Save items in their cart to make coming back to complete a purchase easy.
 People expect the cart icon to be in the upper right-hand corner of their screen.

 Some people abandon their carts because they are forced to create an account.
 Guest checkout saves you from losing these people.
-Others abandon their carts because they didn’t understand the full cost of shipping.
+Others abandoned their carts because they didn’t understand the full cost of shipping.
 During the pandemic, information on extended shipping times – if you are selling physical goods – is also a must.

 A quarter of cart abandonment is because the consumer thinks the price is too high.
 A timely exit pop-up offering a discount can save up to 15% of these people.
 Or try a web-based push notification giving them a little word of encouragement and discount.
 If you weren’t able to catch them with an exit pop-up, a follow-up email sharing great user-generated reviews and ratings on the products they left behind could save up to 36% of them!

 9. Improve Conversion and AOV With Personalization

 People only buy what suits them.
 So, presenting them with the right options converts more.
 An example can be presenting them with items similar people bought.
 Using a tactic like “visitors who viewed x also viewed” generates 68% of eCommerce revenue.

 You can also send people marketing emails based on their search behavior.
 Or, consider their location and present them with weather-sensitive, locally relevant ideas such as rain gear on a rainy day or flips flops on a sunny day.

 Moreover, featuring complementary products on product pages is another way to increase AOV.
 After all, most people appreciate relevant offers.

 10. A/B Test Everything